DENVER (KKTV) - Safe2Tell Colorado received a record number of tips last school year, according to its annual report released in early November.

-The Attorney General's Office gave three examples just from the 2019-2020 school year showcasing how a Safe2Tell tip has resulted in action:
+The Attorney General's Office gave three examples from August showcasing how a Safe2Tell tip has resulted in action:

 11 News has done a number of stories over the years where a tip has yielded an investigation, and in some cases, an arrest.
 Some of those stories can be viewed here.